Home » Rome » Rome Colosseum tickets

 Validity of Colosseum ticket

-All Colosseum tickets have two-day validity, which means you can explore the Colosseum on Day 1 and come back the next day to explore the Roman Forum and Palatine Hill.
+Some Colosseum tickets have two-day validity, meaning you can explore the Colosseum on Day 1 and return the next day to explore the Roman Forum and Palatine Hill.

 You don’t need to visit all the sites on the same day.